 Demand for credits was lean in the early years.
 But during the 1960s, SEK revised its articles of association and the methods for its own borrowing.
 The rules for lending were also simplified.
 This new approach was welcomed by both bankers and other customer representatives.

-The oil crises in the 1970s left new credit requirements in their wake.
+The oil crises of the 1970s left new credit requirements in their wake.
 The economies of the OECD countries, where a large number of SEK's competitors were operating, were shaken.
 At the same time the economic situation in the developing countries, which were becoming an increasingly important market for the capital goods industry, was seriously affected.
 Most of the world's lenders were forced to make a growing number of concessions to their borrowers which led to lower profitability.
 For this reason a number of international agreements were concluded in the credit market in the period 1976-1978.
 These included the adoption of common guidelines for minimum advance payments, minimum interest rates and maximum credit periods.

 In 1979, special credit agreements were signed with the Soviet Union and the People's Republic of China.
 In order to promote Swedish exports to these countries, SEK was able, under special conditions, to grant export credit with Government support.
-At the beginning of the 1980s these activities were really flourishing and new products were developed to meet customer demands.
-The balance sheet total grew fast and the granting of credits under purely commercial terms became increasingly important.
+At the beginning of the 1980s these activities were flourishing and new products were developed to meet customer demands.
+The balance sheet total grew quickly and the granting of credits under purely commercial terms became increasingly important.

 Swedish Export Credit Corporation (publ) Klarabergsviadukten 61 - 63 P.O.
 Box 194 SE-101 23 Stockholm, Phone:+46 8 613 83 00 Email: firstname.lastname@example.org Org.
 No. 556084-0315